-The following section describes the checks and the upgrade sequence for the typical 8-unit stack shown in the Figure 3.
-For a step-by-step procedure on performing an ISSU, refer to Upgrading a Stack with ISSU on page 48.
+The checks and upgrade sequence for a typical 8-unit stack is shown in Figure 3.
+For a step-by-step procedure on performing an ISSU, refer to Upgrading a Stack with ISSU on page 54.

-FIGURE 3 Stack Units To Be Upgraded
+FIGURE 3 Stack Units to Be Upgraded

-After you have downloaded release software as described in Initial Steps on page 13 and Upgrade Process on page 27, you can check the sequence in which stack units will be upgraded using the show issu sequence command.
+After you have downloaded release software, as described in Initial Steps on page 23 and Upgrade Process on page 35, you can check the sequence in which stack units will be upgraded using the show issu sequence command.
 The following example displays the ISSU upgrade sequence for the stack shown in Figure 3.

 '''

-device# show issu sequence
+{\tt ICX7850-48F\#} show issu sequence

 Stack units will be upgraded in the following order

+ΤD

+Role

-ID Type Role
+Type

+4

-4 ICX7450-322P standby
+standby

+3

+ICX7850-48F

-3 ICX7450-322P member
+member

+ICX7850-48F

-2 ICX7450-322P member
+member

-5 ICX7450-322P member
+5

+ICX7850-48F

+{\tt member}

+ICX7850-48F

-6 ICX7450-322P member
+member

+ICX7850-48F

-7 ICX7450-322P member
+member

-8 ICX7450-322P member
+8

+ICX7850-48F

-1 ICX7450-322P member
+member

+ICX7850-48F

+active

 '''

 All stack ISSU processes follow the same pattern.
-As reflected in the sample output, the stack in our example responds to the issu command in the following ways:
+As reflected in the sample output, the stack in the example responds to the show issu sequence command in the following ways:

-- Unit 4, the standby controller, is reloaded with the new image. - Once the standby controller joins the stack, all member units from the standby controller to the active controller units (3 and 2 in the following example) reload the new image. - All members from the standby controller to the active controller in the other direction (5,6,7, and 8 in the following example) reload the new image.
+- Unit 4, the standby controller, is reloaded with the new image. - Once the standby controller joins the stack, all member units from the standby controller to the active controller units (3 and 2) reload the new image. - All members from the standby controller to the active controller in the other direction (units 5, 6, 7, and 8) reload the new image.